oss-slu/oss.slu.github.io/docs/portfolio.md

 **[Where's Religion Desktop](project_wheres_religion_desktop/about.md)** - Where's Religion Desktop is an enhancement on the mobile version which will have extended features.

 **[Where's Religion Mobile](project_wheres_religion_mobile/about.md)** - This Project is to create an application for ethnographers to capture the events happening around them along with some audio/visual representation of the event.

-**[Pilot Data Synchronization](project_pilot_data_synchronization/about.md)** - This project aims to establish a real-time data synchronization channel between a flight simulator and the iMotions platform, enabling the accurate capture and analysis of critical flight data to enhance pilot performance evaluation.

 ## Current Internal Service Projects